 When correctly matched to a grain bill, brewing water with the correct properties will keep the mash pH within a very narrow range called the recipe's target pH.
 The target pH typically falls between one of three pH ranges depending on the beer style.
 A pH of 5.2 to 5.3 is optimal for a crisper beer, a pH of 5.3 to 5.4 is optimal for most light-colored beer, and a pH of 5.4 to 5.5 is optimal for dark-colored beer styles.

 The strike water now contains enough buffering power to maintain the target pH throughout the mash, eliminating the need to use acid.
 Also, note that the ion balance of this water profile is less than 0.1 ion.
-An ion imbalance more than this indicates an error in the ion concentrations and should be suspect before use as a water profile.
+An ion imbalance greater than this indicates an error in the water profile's ion concentrations and should be resolved before use.